ysar/lazyivy/README.md

 and `t` is a scalar.

 The algorithms are implemented using the struct `RungeKutta`, that implements `Iterator`.
-The following Runge-Kutta methods are implemented currently, and more will be added in the near future.
+The following Runge-Kutta methods are supported.
 - Euler 1
 - Ralston 2
 - Huen-Euler 2(1)